-Lisa and Anna had doctor appointments in town and returned with Anna's best friend to play for the day.
+Lisa and Nana had doctor appointments in town and returned with Nana's best friend to play for the day.
 We still had snow so they went sledding for most of the time.

 That night, the girls and Grandma attended a middle school band concert to watch another friend play.
 I stayed behind to catch up with clients.

 Day 825 ~ Surprise VisitDecember 17th, 2012

 Flew most of the night and managed to find a quiet spot to lay down in the Philly airport.
 SleepingInAirports.com saved the day by calling my attention to B Terminal and the free pillow/blanket offered by the information station attendant.
 You just have to ask and, sure enough, the guy was on duty at 1:20am.

 Arrived a half an hour early in Anchorage.
 Since I never bothered to change into pants, I stepped off the plane in my shorts.
 Got a bit of a shock when I walked into the great outdoors at negative 3 degrees.
 Lisa needed to make one last stop at the bookstore and then we headed for home.